Trust-Anchor-Group/IdApp/README.md

 You should carefully read the following terms and conditions before using this software.
 Your use of this software indicates your acceptance of this license agreement and warranty.
-If you do not agree with the terms of this license, or if the terms of this license contradict with your local laws, you must remove any files from the TAG Xamarin App from your storage devices and cease to use it.
-The terms of this license are subjects of changes in future versions of the TAG Xamarin App.
+If you do not agree with the terms of this license, or if the terms of this license contradict with your local laws, you must remove any files from the TAG Digital ID App from your storage devices and cease to use it.
+The terms of this license are subjects of changes in future versions of the TAG Digital ID App.

 You may not use, copy, emulate, clone, rent, lease, sell, modify, decompile, disassemble, otherwise reverse engineer, or transfer the licensed program, or any subset of the licensed program, except as provided for in this agreement.
 Any such unauthorised use shall result in immediate and automatic